-Trainees will have a diverse ministry experience.
-The possibilities for involvement in ministries either together or singly, include helping at the Deaf School, helping in several church schools, being involved in hospital visitation, street ministries, literature distribution, Bible Correspondence Course ministry, or helping missionary mothers with their everyday tasks such as cooking, washing, home schooling, cleaning, painting, sewing, and relating to neighbors.
+clude helping at the Deaf School, helping in several church schools, being involved in hospital visitation, street ministries, literature distribution, Bible Correspondence Course ministry, or helping missionary mothers with their everyday tasks such as cooking, washing, home schooling, cleaning, painting, sewing, and relating to neighbors.
 We plan that there will be time to read articles or books related to mission work and have interaction with missionaries about their goals, objectives, and methods.
 Part of the time trainees will be with native Spanish-speaking persons, so part of this experience is immersion in Spanish language and culture.
-Come with a servant's heart and a desire to help build the church. \$1,100.00
+Come with a servant's heart and a desire to help build the church. \$1,025.00

+Proof of vaccination or PCR or antigen COVID test taken within 72 hours before arrival.
 Marcos Miller Two Male or Two Female Trainees